muchcreative/Single-Stock-EDA-Example/1. Initial Data Transformations/README.md

 ## 1. Initial Data Transformations

+Since individual stock data and their prices all vary.
+You have to be able to change your prices to robust forms that can be used for machine learning

+We will go over some initial data transformations that

-Assumptions will be , not completely a random walk and creatine algorithsm to help trade the stock market are multivariate models with univariate ideas being impractical in real-life.
+not completely a random walk and creatine algorithsm to help trade the stock market are multivariate models with univariate ideas being impractical in real-life.

 Data:
 - Data and stock OHLC data market is non-stationary